Xilinx/Vitis_Libraries/vision/L3/README.md

 ## Level 3: Pipeline Applications

-This directory contains whole applications formed by stitching a pipeline of Vitis Vision functions.
+This directory contains full applications, formed by stitching a pipeline of Vitis Vision functions.
 The host code shows how to call this multiple functions in OpenCL.

 'examples' folder contains the OpenCL host code file and a C++ accel file that demonstrate the call of Vitis Vision functions to build for Vitis.